alecmdunton/alecmdunton.github.io/_pages/about.md

   - /about.html
 ---

 I am a 5th year graduate student in the Department of Applied Mathematics at the University of Colorado Boulder.
-I work with Dr. Alireza Doostan and am a member of the UQLED Group.
+I work with Dr. Alireza Doostan and am a member of the Uncertainty Quantification, Learning, and Estimation from Data (UQLED) Group.

 Research Interests
 ======